-- 1. No permanent structures are allowed within the 100-year floodplain. - 2.
-No filling is allowed within the 100-year floodplain without 1:1 mitigation. - 3.
-The low floor elevations of proposed structures must be a minimum of two feet above the 100-year high water level of nearby surface waters including the Mississippi and St. Croix River and stormwater facilities or one foot above the emergency overflow elevation, whichever is greater. - 4.
-Outlets from landlocked basins are not allowed unless subwatershed planning which results in no negative impacts to downstream resources has been approved by the LSCWMO.
+- 1. No filling is allowed within the 100-year floodplain without 1:1 mitigation. - 2.
+The low opening elevations of proposed structures must be a minimum of two feet above the 100-year high water level of nearby surface waters or one foot above the emergency overflow elevation, whichever is greater.

+3. Outlets from landlocked basins are not allowed unless subwatershed planning which results in no negative impacts to downstream resources has been approved by the LSCWMO.